 You might wonder why consistent wood quality matters.
-After all, textured wood that isn’t machine processed looks best, right?
-You can have variation in the style and texture, but inconsistent quality will cause the wood to wear differently over time.
+After all, textured wood that isn’t machine-processed looks best, right?
+You can vary the style and texture, but the inconsistent quality will cause the wood to wear differently over time.
 So three years after you install the wood, your beautiful project may look very different.

 Kiln Dried Wood Is Easier To Install

 Drying wood in a kiln helps keep the wood from shrinking.
-Reclaimed wood that has shrunk is much harder to install and can cause a lot of unnecessary headaches during and after the installation process.
+Reclaimed wood that has shrunk is much harder to install and can cause many unnecessary headaches during and after installation.
 Removing the wood’s moisture in a kiln ensures the wood remains a consistent size even after it has been installed.
-Kiln dried wood does not need much acclimatization and is instantly ready to be installed.
+Kiln-Dried wood does not need much acclimatization and is instantly ready to be installed.

 You Can Make Your Wood Last Longer By Kiln Drying It

 Too much moisture can cause wood to warp over time, decreasing the longevity of your floors, ceiling tiles, or other reclaimed wood accents.
-Kiln dried wood that has reached its ideal EMC is ready for multiple different environments without losing its structural integrity.
-Purchasing kiln dried wood means you won’t need to worry about your wood’s health during the extreme temperatures of the winter or summer months, making kiln dried wood perfect for four season states.
+Kiln-dried wood that has reached its ideal EMC is ready for multiple environments without losing its structural integrity.
+Purchasing kiln-dried wood means you won’t need to worry about your wood’s health during the extreme temperatures of the winter or summer months, making kiln-dried wood perfect for four-season states.

 Kiln Drying Wood Kills Bugs

-Another huge advantage of kiln drying wood is that the process helps eliminate bugs or eggs that may be living in the wood.
+Another huge advantage of kiln-drying wood is that the process helps eliminate bugs or eggs living in the wood.
 Most reclaimed wood has been outside in a barn or old factory, sometimes for over a hundred years, housing countless little bugs.
-The temperature in a kiln can be increased high enough to kill off these unwanted critters and keep them out of your home.
+A kiln’s temperature can be increased enough to kill off these unwanted critters and keep them out of your home.

 Kiln Drying Wood Standardizes Your Wood Product

-As we mentioned above, the kiln drying process is a technologically advanced way to dry out the wood.
+As we mentioned above, the kiln drying process is a technologically advanced way to dry out wood.
 The results are that each plank will achieve a consistent, more finished look.
 Timber that has been kiln-dried is also more durable.
-It is strong enough to withstand the milling that will follow which gives the wood a higher quality finish.
+It is strong enough to withstand the following milling, which gives the wood a higher-quality finish.